chalin/DEP-non-null/doc-src/1b-nnbd.md

 - Reification ([C.4](#semantics-of-generics)).
 - Structural type tests of function types ([E.3.4](#function-subtype)).

-### B.3.4 Initialization of non-null variables is like [DartC][] {#var-init}
+### B.3.4 Default initialization of non-null variables is like [DartC][] {#var-init}

-We make no changes to the rules regarding variable initialization, even if a variable is statically declared as non-null.
+We make no changes to the rules regarding default variable initialization, even if a variable is statically declared as non-null.
 In particular, the following rule still applies ([DSS][] 8, "Variables"): "A variable that has not been initialized has the initial value `null`".

+> Comment.
+The term *variable* refers to a "storage location in memory", and encompasses local variables, library variables, instance variables, etc. ([DSS][] 8).

 Explicit initialization checks are extended to also address cases of implicit initialization with `null`.